01/09/25 Live Event – Bilingual Language Sample Analysis: Large-Scale Data & Clinical-Decision Making

 Course Type: Live – 90 minutes ASHA Course Code: ASHA Course Code: Diversity Equity and Inclusion – 7030

 How do I know what typical communication is?
 That is a question of lot of SLPs ask when they are analyzing language sample of dual language learners.
-And the good news is that there is data to help us make these decisions as well as efficient ways to undertake elicitation of language samples, transcription, analysis, interpretation, and clinical documentation
+And the good news is that we have data to help us make these decisions as well as efficient ways to undertake elicitation of language samples, transcription, analysis, interpretation, and clinical documentation

 Additional Information